visgl/react-map-gl/README.md

 ## Testing

-* Unit Tests - it is expected that any feature is accompanied by standard unit tests in [test folder](./test).
+* **Unit Tests** - it is expected that any feature is accompanied by standard unit tests in [test folder](./test).

-* Unit Tests in Node: Note that This component uses WebGL, but it still runs under Node.js (using headless-gl and jsdom).
+* **Run Unit Tests in Node** - Note that This component uses WebGL, but it still runs under Node.js (using headless-gl and jsdom).
 This is how the standard `npm test` script runs.

-* Unit Tests in Browser - It is also important to run unit tests in the browser, via `npm run test-browser`.
+* **Run Unit Tests in Browser** - It is also important to run unit tests in the browser, via `npm run test-browser`.

-* Manual Testing - In addition, please test drive new and existing features by running `npm start` and manually testing the demos.
+* **Manual Testing** - In addition, please test drive new and existing features by running `npm start` and manually testing the demos.

 ## Contributing

 Contributions are welcome.
 It can be helpful to check with maintainers before opening your PR, just open an issue and describe your proposal.
 Also, be aware that you will need to complete a short open source contribution form before your pull request can be accepted.